Herald Scholarly Open Access: Criticism

 Herald Scholarly Open Access was listed in Beall's List of potential predatory open-access publishers.
+In an analysis of predatory publishing blacklists and whitelists, Michaela Strinzel, Anna Severin, Katrin Milzow and Matthias Egger note that Herald appears both on Beall's List and the Directory of Open Access Journals.

 The company has been criticized for sending out email spam to scientists, calling out for papers, and for choosing journal titles mimicking the titles of established, indexed journals.